mollymeissner/learning-journal/README.md

 1. Escape Characters: cd Holiday\ Photos
 *Shortcut*: use Tab Completion

+### GitHub Pages:

+- GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website

-### Learning Markdown:
+## Learning Markdown:

 - Markdown is an easy-to-use syntax for styling writing.
 For examples, GitHub explains this further below!

-### GitHub Pages:

-- GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website

-### GitHub Notes

-You can use the [editor on GitHub](https://github.com/mollymeissner/learning-journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for